cbalan/k101/doc/5_git2kube-with-kind.md

 docker build . -t the-app:v1
 ```

-4. Load docker image into KIND in order to allow Kubernetes to use ir
+4. Load docker image into KIND in order to allow Kubernetes to use it.
 ```shell script
 kind load docker-image the-app:v1
 ```